-Practice yoga together and create a deeper bond with your kids.
+Practice family yoga together and create a deeper bond with your kids.

 It’s never too early to introduce your kids to yoga, but making it fun is crucial.
 Charu Rachlis, a yoga teacher in the San Francisco Bay Area says her daughter, Shanti, is more eager to jump in when yoga is presented as a spontaneous, playful possibility rather than a disciplined practice.
 “When we go to the beach,” Rachlis says, “I might say, ‘Let’s stretch or do a pose.’
 It’s never an imposition.”